modernben/forge-docs/1.0/sites/deployments.md

 Although you can refresh the site token at any time, you will need to update any services which are using this URL after refreshing the token.

+Additional data may be passed to your deployment script via query parameters passed to the deployment trigger URL.
+For example, when passing the following query parameters `?token=abc1234&env=staging`, Forge will automatically inject a custom `FORGE_VAR_ENV` variable that will evaluate to `"staging"`.

 ### Using Forge CLI

 If you would like to have access to the deployment output or execute additional deployment actions such as restarting services, you may use [Forge CLI](https://forge.laravel.com/docs/1.0/accounts/cli.html).